Rules

 Qualifications:

-- All Players must have played 50% of all possible games to date.
+All Players must have played 50% of all possible games as of tournament date.

-8.7 Las Vegas / Palm Springs Invitational - This tournament is to be held in one of the
+8.7 Las Vegas / Palm Springs Invitational – Deleted Fall 2025

 9.0 AWARDS